Proper Disposal of Pesticide Waste

 ZP, others

-2. O. Norman Nesheim, professor emeritus and former pesticide coordinator, Pesticide Information Office; Frederick M. Fishel, Associate Professor, Agronomy Department, and Director, Pesticide Information Office; Florida Cooperative Extension Service, Institute of Food and Agricultural Sciences, University of Florida, Gainesville, 32611-0710.
+O. Norman Nesheim, professor emeritus and former pesticide coordinator, Pesticide Information Office; and Frederick M. Fishel, professor emeritus, Agronomy Department, and director, Pesticide Information Office; UF/IFAS Extension, Gainesville, FL 32611.